Bio & Vita

 Punya Mishra Bio: 500 words (maybe more than you need)

-Dr. Punya Mishra (punyamishra.com) is Associate Dean of Scholarship & Innovation in the Mary Lou Fulton Teachers College at Arizona State University (with an affiliate appointment in ASU’s Design School).
+Punya Mishra (punyamishra.com) is Director of Innovative Learning Futures at the Learning Engineering Institute and Professor at the Mary Lou Fulton Teachers College at Arizona State University.
+He also has an affiliate appointment in ASU’s Design School.
+As director, he provides strategic vision around research, program development, and public engagement to the institute.
+He also serves on ASU’s Leadership Academy steering committee, AACTE’s Technology and Innovation Committee, and as editor-in-residence for the Journal of Teacher Education.
 He has an undergraduate degree in Electrical Engineering; two Masters degrees, in Visual Communication and Mass Communications; and a Ph.D. in Educational Psychology.

 He is internationally recognized for his work in educational technology; the role of creativity and aesthetics in learning; and the application of design-based approaches to educational innovation.
 He has received over $11 million in grants; published over 200 articles and edited 5 books.
-He co-developed the TPACK framework, described as being “the most significant advancement in the area of technology integration in the past 25 years.”
-With over 55,000 citations, he is ranked among the top 2% of scientists worldwide and the top 50 scholars (top 10 in psychology) with the biggest influence on educational practice and policy.
-An AERA Fellow and TED-Ed educator, he co-hosts the award-winning Silver Lining for Learning webinar and the Value Laden and Learning Futures podcasts.
+He co-developed the TPACK framework, described as “the most significant advancement in the area of technology integration in the past 25 years.”
+With over 60,000 citations, he is ranked among the top 2% of scientists worldwide and the top 50 scholars (top 10 in psychology) with the biggest influence on educational policy.
+An AERA Fellow and TED-Ed educator, he co-hosts the award-winning Silver Lining for Learning and the Learning Futures podcasts.

 Prior to ASU, Dr. Mishra was at Michigan State University where he directed the award-winning Master of Arts in Educational Technology program.
 He received the 2016 William J. Beal Outstanding Faculty Award for his “comprehensive and sustained record of scholarly excellence in research and creative activities, instruction and outreach.”
 He has chaired the Creativity SIG for the Society for Information Technology in Teacher Education, and the Innovation & Technology Committee of the American Association of Colleges of Teacher Education.
 He was a member of the School Board for the Okemos Public School District.